awsdocs/amazon-cloudwatch-user-guide/doc_source/create-cloudwatch-agent-configuration-file-wizard.md

-# Create the CloudWatch Agent Configuration File with the Wizard<a name="create-cloudwatch-agent-configuration-file-wizard"></a>
+# Create the CloudWatch agent configuration file with the wizard<a name="create-cloudwatch-agent-configuration-file-wizard"></a>

 The agent configuration file wizard, `amazon-cloudwatch-agent-config-wizard`, asks a series of questions, including the following:
 + Are you installing the agent on an Amazon EC2 instance or an on\-premises server?